Software testing: Software verification and validation

 But, for the ISO 9000, the specified requirements are the set of specifications, as just mentioned above, that must be verified.
 A specification, as previously explained, is the product of a software development process phase that receives another specification as input.
 A specification is verified successfully when it correctly implements its input specification.
 All the specifications can be verified except the SRS because it is the first one (it can be validated, though).
-Examples: The Design Specification must implement the SRS; and, the Construction phase artifacts must implement the Design Specification.
+An example scenario be that the Design Specification must implement the SRS, and the Construction phase artifacts must implement the Design Specification.

 So, when these words are defined in common terms, the apparent contradiction disappears.

 Both the SRS and the software must be validated.
 The SRS can be validated statically by consulting with the stakeholders.
 Nevertheless, running some partial implementation of the software or a prototype of any kind (dynamic testing) and obtaining positive feedback from them, can further increase the certainty that the SRS is correctly formulated.
 On the other hand, the software, as a final and running product (not its artifacts and documents, including the source code) must be validated dynamically with the stakeholders by executing the software and having them to try it.

 Some might argue that, for SRS, the input is the words of stakeholders and, therefore, SRS validation is the same as SRS verification.
 Thinking this way is not advisable as it only causes more confusion.
 It is better to think of verification as a process involving a formal and technical input document.